koenhoeymans/AnyMark/Documentation/AnyMark.md

 like `&` (this becoming `&amp;`) and this is done also while calling `\DomDocument::saveXml()`, being one time too many.

+### Custom Patterns ###

+What patterns, the order in which the patterns are handled and its relations are defined in an ini file.
+The default ini file can be found in the AnyMark directory.
+AnyMark accepts a custom ini file this way:

+	$anyMark->setPatternsIni($myCustomIniFile);

 Syntax
 ------